The strategies you can follow to ensure you are setting a PR at your next race

 Target 1-3 Races

 If you want to set a PR, you’ll ideally want to focus your running efforts on 1 to 3 major races.
 Preparing mentally and physically for a peak race takes a tremendous amount of energy, so focusing on a select few will allow you to fully prepare to perform at your best.
+When you are racing every single weekend, you’re not allowing yourself to put in the training necessary to perform at your best.

 Build a Good Base

 Research suggests that the bigger your running base is, the more speed work you can do.
 That means, if you can safely log higher and higher weeks before adding speed work, you’ll have a larger and longer peak.
+To do this, set aside 4+ weeks of consistent mileage where you are setting routines to keep in your running arsenal [strides, strength, foam rolling, massaging, etc].

 Instead of doing the same workout week in and week out, periodizing suggests that before you start training for a new race, you begin with some down time or time off.
 From there, start with a good base of easy miles (see above) and then incorporate workouts and strength training (see below).
 From there, you’ll build your mileage to its peak, add in your toughest workouts that will prepare you for your peak race and end with peaking or tapering 7 to 10 days prior to your peak race.